William9923/William9923/README.md

 <h2><strong>About Me:</strong></h2>

-- 🔭 I’m currently focusing  on: Go, Python (Backend) and JS.
+- 🔭 I’m currently focusing on backend engineering: Go, Python (Backend) and JS.
+- 🚧 Portofolio migration to v2 (from v1) is in progress
 - ⚡ At the moment learning : Scalability, Observability, and Concurrency in Distributed System.
 - 🌱 My undergraduate thesis is aspect based sentiment analysis using generative approach.
 - 📫 How to reach me: williamong1400@gmail.com